 Photographic Location: A wooded area at Chief Shemauger Park in Urbana, Illinois.

 Comments: With the decline of American Elm (Ulmus americana) in Illinois, Slippery Elm is now the most commonly encountered tree in its genus.
-It can be distinguished from other elms (Ulmus spp.) in the state by its rough-textured leaves, the forked lateral veins on its leaves, its hairy young twigs, its short pedicels (1/8" in length), and its large samaras (½-¾" across), which have hairy seed bodies and hairless winged membranes.
+It can be distinguished from other elms (Ulmus spp.) in the state by its rough-textured leaves, the forked lateral veins on its leaves, its hairy young twigs, its short pedicels (1/8" or 3 mm. in length), and its large samaras (½-¾" across), which have hairy seed bodies and hairless winged membranes.
 The common name of this tree is derived from its mucilaginous inner bark.
 Another common is Red Elm.